 -The mothers might gain more influence by being sweet and loving.
 If a “plastic subculture” is controlled by “tough spiritual correctness”, the plastics value strong usage of spiritual sound bytes that are the current trend.
 While a the mother’s sweetness nurtures nice feelings with others, it can be construed as lacking toughness by the plastics.

 Second Lesson: People who only understand “group think” find it difficult to think any other way.
 Original thinkers, and those from other cultures require more patience and practice.
 Non conformists require more effort and focus to flock like other ducks to water.
 Flocking with others may feel more natural by doing it with love and without condescension.
 Takes practice and lots of patience to keep it sweet.
 But if you’re into connecting with robotic spiritualists, better learn how to use your spirituality whip to work your way up to the top of the group.

 Ask Steven Kays who conceived 1987’s bestseller “Closing of the American Mind”, how you can help research, write, edit and translate the book

 “Stepping Out & Stepping In – Higher Consciousness”.

-Let’s discuss transcending group think dogma, and other pleasurable spiritual subjects in nature, every Sat night with healthy dinner.
+Let’s discuss transcending group think dogma, and other pleasurable spiritual subjects in nature with healthy dinner.
 Free for non-clones.